Sonos Move-ing to places, no speaker has been before

 On the front of the grille, you will spot the iconic Sonos Logo facing downwards, and on the top, the touch-sensitive controls.
 The controls include a central play or pause button that is multifunctional, side buttons to increase or decrease volume, and there’s also a mic mute button.

 The Sonos App sure does work with the Sonos The Move, which is available for both Android and iOS.
-In the app, you have the freedom to do tons of stuff, including access to internet radio, the ability to stream your phone’s music library, Amazon Alexa, and Google Assistant, and you can even adjust the sounds to your own liking.
+In the app, you have the freedom to do tons of stuff, including access to internet radio, the ability to stream your phone’s music library, by voice commands, you get Amazon Alexa, and Google Assistant, and you can even adjust the sounds to your own liking.
+Sonos App is something that is viable with most sonos speakers, so make sure you check it out.

 The Move also comes shipped with a charging base.
 You won’t have to throw in extra cash for it.
 (More on this later.)